Nimish-Prabhakar/Basic-Microservice-App/README.md

 # Basic-Microservice-App

-# This Microservice is built using three services.
+# This Microservice is built event-bus architecture.

 1. A Posts service which Adds titles to a new post created.

 2. A comment service which add comments to particular posts.

-3. A ui responsible for rendering our data.
+3. A query service which collects data from posts and comments and query our data.

+4. A moderation service to check for denied characters in our comments.

+5. A event bus service working as a pipe line for all our services.

 # Run the Application